grafana/grafana/docs/sources/administration/configuration.md

 Default value is `false`.

-Controls whether or not to use Zipkin's span propagation format (with `x-b3-` HTTP headers).
+Controls whether use or not to use Zipkin's span propagation format (with `x-b3-` HTTP headers).
 By default, Jaeger's format is used.

 Can be set with the environment variable and value `JAEGER_PROPAGATION=b3`.